Expo Unit - World's Fairs

 The theme of Expo 2020 Dubai is Connecting Minds, Creating the Future, representing the potential of what can be achieved when meaningful collaborations and partnerships are forged.
 The Expo’s subthemes are Opportunity, Mobility, and Sustainability.
 The USA Pavilion will emphasize the “Mobility” sub-theme, and the pavilion’s architecture and interior design will communicate American progress, ingenuity, and innovation in social, physical, and mechanical mobility in commerce and the arts.

-On June 5, 2018 the Acting Under Secretary of State for Public Diplomacy and Public Affairs announced the Department’s intent to partner with the Big Things Group for the USA pavilion at Expo 2020 Dubai.
-(See media note and video).
+On June 5, 2018 the Acting Under Secretary of State for Public Diplomacy and Public Affairs announced the Department’s intent to partner with the Big Things Group, now known as Pavilion 2020 USA for the USA pavilion at Expo 2020 Dubai.
+Learn more about our partner on their website.

 Bringing the World’s Fair Back to the United States